gustybear-research/webpages_authors/brian-lu/_index.md

 superuser: false

 # Role/position
-role: B.S., EEx96
+role: B.S., join Navfac Pacific

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
+- Alumni
-- Undergraduate
+- Class of 2021

 # Organizations/Affiliations.
 organizations: